jodumagpi/tts_interface/README.md

       bash scripts/align_data.sh
       ```
   3. Train the synthesizer.\
       This code already includes preprocessing.
-Before running the script, make sure that a trained VocGAN model is in the `synthesizer/vocoder/pretrained_models` folder.
-When training from scratch, directly run the code below.
+Before running the script, make sure that a trained VocGAN model (renamed to `vocgan.pt`) is in the `synthesizer/vocoder/pretrained_models` folder.
+When training from scratch, directly run the script below.
       ```
       bash scripts/train_synthesizer.sh
       ```